mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 1. Re-request output bitmap segments and recreate a new output bitmap set
 1. Continue requesting segments based on the new data and the size of the partial MMRs that have already been downloaded.

-Note that if the horizon block changes, outputs in the output bitmap set that were previously unspent could potentially become spent.
-Before validating MMR roots and UTXOs, the node must compare the entire bitmap set against local MMR storage to ensure outputs have been properly marked as spent and/or pruned locally (see below TBD).
+Note that if the horizon header changes, outputs in the output bitmap set that were previously unspent could potentially become spent.
+Before validating MMR roots and UTXOs, the node must compare the entire bitmap set against local MMR storage to ensure outputs have been properly marked as spent and/or pruned locally see [Post-PIBD Validation](#post-pibd-validation).

 #### Determining segment heights

 The [PIBD Messages RFC](https://github.com/mimblewimble/grin-rfcs/blob/master/text/0020-pibd-messages.md) specifies the range of valid segment heights for each MMR, and it is theoretically possible to dynamically adjust segment sizes (and therefore request size) based on network conditions or a host of other factors.
-However, for simplicity the core implementation currently selects default sizes for each type of segment, and uses them throughout for all calculations.
+However, for simplicity the core implementation currently selects default sizes for each type of segment and uses them throughout for all calculations.
 These default values are:

 ```
 BITMAP_SEGMENT_HEIGHT = 9